Workshop - SOLD OUT

 Facilitators:

-Stephen Hawkings, Project Lead, Homelessness QLD
+Stephen Hawkins, Project Lead, Homelessness QLD

-Alicia Pont, Practice Lead, Homelessness QLD
+Alicia Pont, Practice Specialist, Homelessness QLD

 Session B

-Workshop: Exploring Housing First and how we can use the principles without coercion to rework our practice, service models and system to end homelessness
+Workshop – Part 1: Exploring Housing First and how we can use the principles without coercion to rework our practice, service models and system to end homelessness

 This session is split into two parts, with the first part before the break exploring the Housing First principles by placing the lens of “without coercion” over them.